Toxocious/Shinkiro/README.md

 > Read more about the renderer library [here](./Projects/Lib-Renderer/README.md)

 ## Tools
-### Sprite Downloader
+### Asset Downloader
-Shinkiro includes a custom tool that fetches and downloads sprites from Pokemon Showdown.
+Shinkiro includes a custom tool that fetches and downloads assets from Pokemon Showdown, namely Pokemon sprites and icons, item icons, and Pokemon cries.
-> Read more about the sprite downloader [here](./Tools/Sprite_Downloader/README.md)
+> Read more about the asset downloader [here](./Tools/Sprite_Downloader/README.md)